mickleroy/gulp-clientlibify/README.md

 An array of string values that will be used as the clientlib css processors (i.e. "min:none")
 > Requires AEM 6.2 or above

+#### options.allowProxy
+Type: `Boolean`
+Default value: `false`

+A boolean determining if the client library should be accessible via the proxy servlet
+> Requires AEM 6.3 or above

 ### CRX Package Options

 #### options.packageName